kyle-lt/otel-java-basic/README.md

 - [Spring PetClinic](https://github.com/spring-projects/spring-petclinic) with [OpenTelemetry Java Instrumentation](https://github.com/open-telemetry/opentelemetry-java-instrumentation) JAR
 - [Spring PetClinic](https://github.com/spring-projects/spring-petclinic) with [AppDynamics Java Instrumentation](https://docs.appdynamics.com/22.2/en/application-monitoring/install-app-server-agents/java-agent) JAR

-More information about the [Compose Services](#docker-compose-services) below.
-For the most part, I am just using the latest images available.
+More information about the [Compose Services](#docker-compose-services) can be found below.

    > __Note:__  This project was built/tested only on Docker for Mac, and uses Docker-Compose

-It's not necessary to build anything in this project.
+It's **not necessary to build anything** in this project.
 All images can be pulled from Docker Hub when you run with [Docker Compose](#quick-start-with-docker-compose).

 ## Quick Start with Docker Compose
 ### Prerequisites